 Enriching, engaging, place-based & hands-on – outdoors and virtually.

 Environmental education can be defined as informal or formal teachings on how natural environments function and how human beings interact with nature and ecosystems to live sustainably.
-This site offers new and innovative techniques, lesson plans, studies, and research to help bolster any environmental education curriculum.
+This site offers new and innovative techniques, lesson plans, studies, and research to help bolster any environmental education curriculum for positive youth development.

 Why is environmental education so important?